Stogas/systemair-prom-exporter-go/README.md

    - Some modbus read functions don't even return errors, but simply return "Error" string values, "-255" number values, or nothing)
 	 - The lowest-level read functions for Modbus in `systemairmodbus/readRegisters.go` crash the app on any error
 - Implement structured logging
-- Add a new metric to include the remaining time for the current user mode (via `GetUsermodeRemaining()`)
 - Expand functionality to include write capabilities (I want to enable refresh mode based on external decisions)
 - Expand functionality to include metrics monitoring and auto-enable refresh mode when a spike in humidity is detected